grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 # Big-$\Omega$

-That's a Greek capital letter $\Omega$, whose name confusingly means "Big 'O'" in Greek.
+That's a Greek capital letter Omega, whose name confusingly means "Big 'O'" in Greek.

 If I hadn't told you that, it wouldn't be confusing.
 I'm sorry.